badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 Currently, SmartTest uses Change Impact by [Julien Delplanque](https://juliendelplanque.be/) to explore the code.
 The implementation of SmartTest is simple.
 We simply research the senders of the method you select and the senders of the senders ...
-Each time, it verify that the senders are not filtered by the filter.
+Each time, it verifies that the senders are not filtered by the filter.

 You're able to extend *CIStrategy* if you'd like to create your own strategy to find tests.